top of page

 Judges will have the final say on any and all disputes on casts and scoring.
 Judges decisions are final.

 Pre-registration is recommended but not required.
-Just send an email to mike@mcfarlandrods.com to register for the event and let us know if you prefer to cast Saturday or Sunday.
+Just send an email to mike@mcfarlandrods.com to register for the event.

 Dave Rothrock's Journey to the Keystone Classic Casting Competition